steveneross94/hogwarts/README.md

 ## Project goals:

+* on page load, fetch all of the hog tiles
 * create an index displaying all hog tiles
 * render each hog name and picture in a tile
 * show the hog's details upon a user's click